levouh/tint.nvim/README.md

 over each highlight group in the active colorscheme when the plugin is setup and either brighten or darken each value (based on what you configure) for inactive windows.

-The plugin is responsive to changes in colorscheme via `:h ColorScheme`.

 ## :gear: Setup

 See [docs](DOC.md) or `:h tint` for more details.